nguyenphuquang/nakama-docs/docs/tutorial-develop-with-libgdx.md

 The <a href="http://libgdx.badlogicgames.com/" target="\_blank">LibGDX</a> game engine is a fantastic project for Java developers who're building cross-platform games.
 It's <a href="https://github.com/libgdx/libgdx" target="\_blank">open-source</a> and incorporates lots of components to accelerate development.

-Nakama server is a perfect complement to add server-side features to a LibGDX game.
+Itme-platform server is a perfect complement to add server-side features to a LibGDX game.
 We'll use the official Java client to communicate with the server and setup a project to develop locally.
 With this tutorial we'll use [Docker](install-docker-quickstart.md) to quickly and easily run the server.

 ## Setup project